 Strengthens home-country firms’ global position Tension with host-country regulators

-Foreign Portfolio Investment is the purchase of financial securities — equity shares below the 10 per cent threshold, government and corporate bonds, derivatives — by non-residents.
-FPI flows are managed by Foreign Portfolio Investors (FPIs), a category that, in India, replaced the older Foreign Institutional Investors (FIIs), Sub-Accounts and Qualified Foreign Investors after the SEBI (FPI) Regulations, 2014 (now updated to 2019).
+FPI is the purchase of financial securities — equity below the 10 % threshold, government and corporate bonds, derivatives — by non-residents.
+FPI flows are managed by Foreign Portfolio Investors (FPIs), a SEBI category since 2014 (FPI Regulations, now 2019) that replaced the older FIIs / Sub-Accounts / QFIs.

-• No managerial control.
-The investor seeks return, not control.
+• No managerial control — investor seeks return, not control.

-• Sensitivity to global cues.
-US Federal Reserve rate decisions, risk-on / risk-off cycles, currency moves drive FPI inflows and outflows.
+• Sensitivity to global cues — US Fed rate decisions, risk-on/risk-off cycles, currency moves drive flows.

 Dimension FDI FPI